 The next to be forced out were the Banu Nadir.
 The Banu Nadir Jews owned large tracks of land on the outskirts of Medina on which they cultivated date palms.
 They too took refuge in their fortress when they ran afoul of the Prophet.
-Again God’s Messenger besieged their fortress.
+God’s Messenger then besieged their fortifications.

 59:5 Whatever palm trees you cut of or leave standing upon their roots is only by Allah’s Leave, and that He might disgrace the sinners.

 Muhammad’s share of the property of the Banu Nadir may have made some jealous.

 59:6 Whatever spoils Allah has bestowed on His Messenger from them, you did not send against them any horses or other mounts; but Allah confers on His Messengers authority over whoever he pleases.
 Allah has power over everything.

 59:7 And whatever spoils Allah bestows on His Messenger from the inhabitants of the cities belongs to Allah, His Messenger, the kinsmen, the orphans, the destitute and the wayfarers; so that it might not circulate among the rich of you.
 Whatever the Messenger gives you, take; but whatever he forbids, refrain from.
 Fear Allah, for Allah is terrible in retribution.